Blockchains ≠ Financial Market Infrastructure (FMI)

 The key point above is that, if blockchains are classified as financial market infrastructure, they become legally obligated to “support the stability of the broader financial system.”

 But if the standard says “should” not “shall” — who says these are legal obligations?
-Well, first, Angela Walch, when she rightly notes that “global standards [plural] for financial market infrastructures [plural].”
+Well, first, Angela Walch, when she elucidates the normative and doctrinal structure behind “global standards [plural] for financial market infrastructures [plural].”

 Below are some of the institutions (plural) that set some of these standards (plural).
 Emphasizing the plural nature of these standards and institutions is crucially important because the legally binding nature of these standards often comes about in the cloudy interstices and interactions of these multiple standards, as practiced by different actors in these various institutional settings.